Jolly LLB: Critical reception

 Jolly LLB received positive reviews from critics.
 Taran Adarsh of Bollywood Hungama gave the film 3.5 stars and said "Jolly LLB is a power-packed courtroom drama.
 But, most importantly, it celebrates the spirit of the common man seeking justice and impartiality most effectively.
 Just don't miss this jolly good film!".
 The Times of India gave the film 3.5 stars and wrote "Jolly LLB works because of its bigger point - decency is for all and worth fighting for.
 Using bittersweet satire and plot twirls, the film shows corruption even used against the corrupt.
 Despite that weaker first half, this truly becomes a Jolly good show."
 Anupama Chopra of the Hindustan Times said parts of the film are "laugh-out-loud funny, but underneath the humour is an angry critique of the system, so easily manipulated by the rich and so difficult to penetrate for the poor."

 Music

 The music of Jolly LLB was composed by Krsna.
 Lyrics were penned by Subhash Kapoor and Vayu (for "Jhooth Boliya").
-The first song promo, "Mere Toh L Lag Gaye" by Bappi Lahiri (set to raag Bhimpalasi), was released on 13 February 2013.
+The first song promo, "Mere Toh L Lag Gaye" by Bappi Lahiri, which is set in raag Bhimpalasi, was released on 13 February 2013.
 In the soundtrack, the song has been cut into two different songs, one titled "Law Lag Gaye" while the other "L Lag Gaye".
 The second song promo, "Jhooth Boliya" by Kamal Khan was released on 15 February 2013.
 The full soundtrack was released on 22 February 2013 under the label T-Series.
 It consists of eight songs.